Español

 There are different types of RMS.
 Your doctor can tell you more about the type you or your child has.

-RMS can start just about anywhere in the body.
-But the most common places are:
+RMS can start almost anywhere in the body.
+The most common places are:

-Sometimes cancer cells from RMS can spread to other parts of the body, such as the lungs.
-When cancer cells do this, it’s called metastasis.
+Sometimes cancer cells from RMS can spread to other parts of the body, such as the lungs or bone marrow.
+When cancer cells spread like this, it is called metastasis.

-Even if RMS spreads to the lungs (or to any other place), it’s still called RMS.
-It’s not called lung cancer unless it starts from cells in the lung.
+Even if RMS spreads to the lungs (or to any other place), it is still called RMS.
+It is not called lung cancer unless it starts from lung cells.

 RMS can start in almost any part of the body, so each person might have different symptoms.
-One of the most common symptoms is a lump or swelling where the tumor is, which might be painful and get worse over time.
+One of the most common symptoms is a lump or swelling where the tumor is, which might be painful and get bigger over time.
 Tumors in the head might cause vision problems or headaches.
-Tumors in lower parts of the body might cause bleeding, belly pain, or vomiting.
+Tumors in the abdomen (belly) might cause bleeding from the vaginal canal or blood in the urine, belly pain, vomiting, or constipation.

-If you or your child has symptoms that could be from RMS (or another type of tumor), the doctor will want to get a complete medical history to find out more about the symptoms, and will do a physical exam.
+If you or your child has symptoms that could be from RMS (or another type of tumor), the doctor will want to get a complete medical history to learn more about the symptoms and will do a physical exam.
 Tests might be needed as well.

-CT scan: This test uses x-rays to make detailed pictures of a person's insides.
-It can often show soft tumors, such as RMS.
+CT scan: This test uses x-rays to make detailed pictures of the inside of the body.
+It can often show soft tissue tumors, such as RMS.
 It can also show if cancer has spread to other parts of the body.
+This test can be used to plan for a biopsy (see below), surgery or radiation treatment, depending on where the tumor is.

 MRI scan: MRIs use radio waves and strong magnets instead of x-rays to make detailed pictures.
 MRIs make it easier to see the extent of the tumor.
-This can help the doctor plan for a biopsy (see below) and surgery.
+This test may be used to plan for a biopsy (see below), surgery or radiation treatment, depending on where the tumor is.

 Bone scan: A bone scan can help show if a cancer has spread to the bones.
-This test is useful because it can show all of the bones in the body at once.
+This test can be useful because it shows all the bones in the body at once.

 If you or your child has RMS, the doctor will want to find out some key pieces of information to help decide how to treat it.
 These include:

-Once these things are known, they’re used to put each patient into a risk group (low, intermediate, or high), which is then used to guide treatment.
+Once these things are known, they are used to put the tumor into a risk group (low, intermediate, or high), which is then used to guide treatment.
 The higher the risk, the more intense the treatment will likely need to be.

 We know this can be confusing.
 If you have any questions about the stages or risk groups, ask the doctor or nurse to explain it to you.